jsmarier-courses/midterm-project-thisfeelsimpossible/mpad2003_midterm_kiranbutter.md

 **Screen capture of the dataset right after it has been imported:**

 ![Service request dataset after it has been imported](<datasetwhenfirstimportedUSETHISONE (1).png>)<br>
-*Figure 1: This screenshot shows the dataset after it has been imported*.
+*Figure 1: This screen capture shows the dataset after it has been imported*.

 [Link to the Google Sheet data spreadsheet](https://docs.google.com/spreadsheets/d/1eOZ1uVapeKvocDCgMW5fZFrOu2O9v17iskftLEeP6RE/edit?usp=sharing).